prefixaut/aevum/docs/usage.md

 #### Strict-Format

 The strict-format option is set to `false` on default.
-It controls if an (optional) format-block should expand the length when the value is longer than specified in the format-string.
+It controls if an (optional-)format-block should expand the length when the value is longer than specified in the format-string.

 It'll cut away the content at the end of the part to limit the total length of